 Q1.
 Why is the distribution of minerals uneven in India?

-Due to geological variations, tectonic activity, climatic differences and historical rock formation processes.
+Due to geological variations, tectonic activity, climatic differences, and historical rock-forming processes.

 Q2.
 Which mineral belt is the richest in India?